anagstef/ngx-clerk/README.md

 # ngx-clerk

+Welcome to **ngx-clerk**, an unofficial Angular package that integrates with [Clerk](https://clerk.com/).

 ### ⚠️ Disclaimer: This unofficial package is not affiliated with Clerk.com.
 It is an unofficial project that aims to provide a seamless integration of Clerk features into Angular applications.

-Welcome to **ngx-clerk**, an unofficial Angular package that interfaces with [Clerk](https://clerk.com/).

 ## Prerequisites